What are the limitations for LastPass users with federated login?

 - No One-Time Password – This feature is not available as the master password comes from the user's Active Directory (AD FS, Azure AD, Okta, Google Workspace, PingOne, PingFederate, or OneLogin) environment.

 - Limited account recovery options – For federated users, the organization's chosen Identity Provider (IdP) provides authentication.
 Therefore, password recovery can be done in either of the following ways:

 - Password reset via the Active Directory user management (if applicable)

-- Password reset via Azure AD, Okta, Google Workspace, PingOne, or PingFederate (if applicable)
+- Password reset via Azure AD, Okta, Google Workspace, PingOne, PingFederate, or OneLogin (if applicable)

 - Password reset using the "Permit super admins to reset master passwords" policy within LastPass, however, this will change the user's status from federated to non-federated – please see Reset a User's Master Password (Super Admin) for more information.